SAP on AWS

 Hence the introduction of document-based licensing, a.k.a.
 SAP Digital Access.

-SAP has made it clear that document-based licensing is how customers will license their applications in future, and it's here to stay.
+SAP has made it clear that document-based licensing is how customers will license their applications for Indirect Access in future, and it's here to stay.

 What is Document-Based Licensing?

-Simply put, you purchase licenses for a number of documents instead of a number of users, as has traditionally been the license model in the past.
+Document-based licensing is where you purchase licenses for a number of documents per year instead of a number of users, as has traditionally been the license model in the past.

 SAP measures the number of documents created in the application based on nine document types: